 - Other Criminal Defense Cases

-Do yourself a favor and act now.
-If you have been stopped or arrested for driving under the influence near Kirkwood, MO, you need to hire a DUI attorney near you whom you can trust.
-Being arrested and convicted of a DWI or similar charge in Missouri is a serious matter that can carry significant consequences.
-When your freedom and future are at risk a Combs Waterkotte DUI attorney near you in Kirkwood, MO can defend you.
-Contact our Kirkwood, MO defense law firm now to discuss your rights, your case and your future.
+There is no time to waste.
+If you were stopped or arrested for driving under the influence near Kirkwood, MO, you need to hire a DUI attorney near you whom you can trust.
+A Missouri DWI and similar charges are serious accusations that can carry significant consequences.
+Your future and freedom are on the line, and a Combs Waterkotte DUI attorney near you in Kirkwood, MO can defend you.
+Contact our Kirkwood, MO defense law firm right away to discuss your rights, your case and your future.